Sybrid203/Ethical-Hacking/Cross Site Request Forgery/Cross Site Request Forgery - PortSwigger Academy.md

 ### CSRF Token

-A CSRF token is a special crafted numeric string that is being generated on the server side and then sent to the web application.
+A CSRF token is a special crafted numeric string that is being generated on the server side and then sent to the web application and authenticates with the server again when a subsequent request occurs.
 The token is being stored on the server for future matching and authentication.

-The server sends the token to the web application and the token is then stored inside a hidden field somewhere on the page.
+The server sends the token to the web application and the token is then stored inside a hidden field somewhere on the page, for it to be later sent back to the server and validate when the form submits.

 The use of CSRF tokens as an authenticating parameter is best explained as another layer of security in which a random value is added to one of the required parameters.